sosy-lab/java-smt/src/org/sosy_lab/java_smt/solvers/leansmt/README.md

 ## Notes

 - The builder enforces the pinned LeanSMT commit by default.
-Set `LEANSMT_SKIP_PIN_CHECK=1` only for local experiments.
+Set `LEANSMT_SKIP_PIN_CHECK=1` to bypass.
-- The local runtime layout is intentionally minimal.
-It does not rely on `leansmt-runtime/`, renamed alias libraries, or host-specific absolute RPATHs.
 - JavaSMT loads LeanSMT through the normal native-library loader and the symlink layer in `lib/native/x86_64-linux`.